RFC North Sea - Med has eight border sections for which two types of procedures exist between the neighbouring infrastructure managers:

 International Contingency Management

-Also, RFC North Sea - Med published Re-Routing scenarios in order to deal with international disruption on our RFC.
+Also, RFC North Sea - Med published Re-Routing scenarios (in PDF) in order to deal with international disruption on our RFC.
+Linked, a table with the full technical parameters is published in Excel format.

 Priority rules in case of disturbance